-Following the fad diets out there can lead to not only disappointing results, but also nutritional deficiency and low energy.
+Following the fad diets out there can lead to not only disappointing results but also nutritional deficiency and low energy.
 The key to weight loss is knowing how your body works.
-Here are 5 secrets on dieting safely while enjoying its health benefits.
+Here are 5 secrets to dieting safely while enjoying its health benefits.

 1. Balance Your Doshas

 Ayurveda, meaning “the knowledge of life”, is considered the most ancient system of natural medicine.
 According to its time-tested philosophy, healthy life is one that balances the three energies known as “doshas”.